 - Try to photograph when the person is more relaxed, it helps their personality to shine through.
 Taking several (20-40) photos might help.
 By the last few photos they might have become used to it and finally relaxed.
 Most of us don’t like having our photo taken, but we soon adapt.

-- Think about the lighting of your photograph, the best light is natural light, from the North.
-North light is more stable.
-So a photo from a North lit window should be good.
-You might choose a photo that has dark shadows across it, for a more arty portrait, again you decide.
+- Think about the lighting of your photograph, the best light is natural light, from the north.
+North light is more stable, so a photo from a northern lit window should be good.
+You might choose a photo that has dark shadows across it, for a more arty style portrait, again you decide.